tldr-pages/tldr/pages/common/tailscale-ssh.md

 `sudo tailscale up --ssh={{true|false}}`

-- SSH to a host which has Tailscale-SSH enabled:
+- SSH to a specific host which has Tailscale-SSH enabled:

 `tailscale ssh {{username}}@{{host}}`